 Dietary habits can affect seminal quality to a great extent.
-Since what we eat has a significant influence on our overall health, it is evident that the healthier the food we eat, the higher the seminal quality.
+Since what we eat has a significant influence on our overall health, it follows that the healthier the food we eat, the higher the seminal quality.
 Therefore, the types and amounts of food you eat affect the production of sperm in your body.

 Consuming junk food or not having healthy eating habits can cause male infertility.
 In general, we can state that fertility decreases as we deviate from our BMI range considered normal.